The Role of your Pancreas is a Dual One.

 Your Pancreas and Pancreatic Enzymes?

 Let’s get into the role of your pancreas and pancreatic enzymes a bit deeper.
 The three main enzymes are amylase, lipase, and another group called proteases.
-Amylase breaks down carbohydrates into simple sugars which can be absorbed by the small intestine.
+Amylase breaks down carbohydrates into simple sugars, which can be absorbed by the small intestine.
 Lipase works on fats and breaks them down into fatty acids and glycerol.
 Proteases, which include trypsin and chymotrypsin, break down proteins into amino acids.

 Fun Fact: Amylase is also in your saliva.
 Ever get a dry mouth when you are about to give a speech or speak up somewhere?
 Your Nervous System does that.
 Stress can decrease saliva production and flow.